m-rosinsky/WebWasp/docs/natas.md

 </html>
 ```

-And there we go!
+There we go!
 It dumped the contents of `/etc/natas_webpass/natas8` for us!

-The vulnerability we just exploited was called _Local File Inclusion_, and is an extremely common exploit that many sites fall victim to.
+The vulnerability we just exploited is called _Local File Inclusion_, and is an extremely common exploit that many sites fall victim to.

 If you're curious, you can check out OWASP's entry pertaining to this exploit at